More federal aid tutorials are available on the FAFSA page.

 - Have a high school diploma or its recognized equivalent.

-- Be admitted to BYU-Hawaii as a regular student in a degree-seeking undergraduate program, or be pursuing initial teacher certification, or required re-certification, or taking prerequisite courses for admission to a graduate degree-seeking program (for a current or future enrollment during the academic year).
+- Be admitted to BYU–Hawaii as a regular student in a degree-seeking undergraduate program, teacher certification, or required re-certification, or taking prerequisite courses for admission to a graduate degree-seeking program (for a current or future enrollment during the academic year).

 - Meet all Satisfactory Academic Progress (SAP) requirements

-- Be enrolled in at least half-time (6 hours per semester, Audit, and Challenge credits do not count).
+- Be enrolled in at least half-time (audit and challenge credits not applicable).
 Be enrolled in at least 51% of on-campus credits.